Monty Don is telling us to sow sweet peas this month – it's the key to stronger flowers that last longer

 As a child, Joe spent a lot of time with his great grandmother in the garden, learning about the different plants, growing fruit and veg and spotting all the animals in the garden.
 Nowadays, Joe utilises his abundance of innovative growing ideas to create easy and fun recipes to help his audience lead more healthy and environmentally-friendly lives (whilst also saving money).
 He recently launched a gardening subscription box service called ‘Garden with Joe’ which can be found here.

 'By sowing your first batch now, you can enjoy a much earlier display than spring sowings.
-But by also sowing in March/April you will have another round of sweet peas that in my experience will last slightly longer,' says Joseph.
+But, by also sowing in March or April, you will have another round of sweet peas that in my experience will last slightly longer,' says Joseph.

-He goes on to note that, at 'this time of the year the garden is starting to slow down, and there are less jobs to do.
-That makes it the perfect time to tick this job off the list now, instead of rushing to do it with all the other spring jobs, when the garden is all systems go!'
+'At this time of the year, the garden is starting to slow down, and there are less jobs to do.
+This makes it the perfect time to tick this job off the list now, instead of rushing to do it with all the other spring jobs when the garden is all systems go!'

 FAQs